 Speaking of pink-tinged sands, the most exquisite colours on this list belong to Elafonisi Beach on Crete.
 The waters here are incredibly shallow, allowing you to walk across to the islet of Elafonisi (that gives the beach its name) on foot.
 It also means that the seas remain exotically warm.

-Another entry for Crete, beautiful Balos is in many ways the twin sister beach of Elafonisi.
+Another entry for Crete, beautiful Balos is in many ways the sister beach of Elafonisi with its dreamy sands.
 A sizeable lagoon with vivid waters stretching out between the mainland and the islet of Gramvousa and beyond, Balos attracts visitors from miles around.
 And not just tourists; the beach is also frequented by loggerhead turtles, falcons and monk seals.

 Menorca has no shortage of gorgeous coves contending to be your new favourite beach.
 It’s low-key charm, translucent seas, and powdery sands make it one of Europe’s top destinations for a quiet package holiday.
 Flanked by pine-clad cliffs, idyllic Cala Macarelleta is reason itself to visit Menorca.
-Who could resist a dip in that water?
+Who could resist a dip in those waters?

 Enjoyed this post?
 Click to save to Pinterest: